github/training-kit/intermediate/index.md

 ```

 #### Scopes
 Git configuration can be set at one of the three aforementioned levels.
-The most common is `global`, and is used for all cross-repo but per-user settings.
+The most common is `global`, and is used for all cross-repository but per-user settings.

 Level | Precedence | Location
 --- | --- | ---